 Popular electronics brand Fujifilm released 2 apparently similar cameras, the Instax Wide 210 and the Wide 300.
 If you are considering purchasing a new camera and both of these 2 models interest you, read on for a comparison in order to learn where are they similar, and most importantly, where are they different.

 There are certain features that can be encountered in both these devices, such as the following:

 - both have the same shutter speed, set between 1/64 and 1/200s

-- they share the same 3 meters flash range
+- they share the same 3 meter flash range

-- both use the ISO 800 speed film cartridges, with the photos measuring 3.4 x 4.25 inch, almost the same size as the old Polaroid photos
+- both use the ISO 800 speed film cartridges, with the photos measuring 3.4 x 4.25 inches, almost the same size as the old Polaroid photos

 - none of these cameras are digital